Apple Forced to Host Encryption Keys for Chinese iCloud users on Chinese Servers - The Mac Observer

 Apple is about to make a serious change in how it handles iCloud accounts in China.
 The Wall Street Journal reported Monday that Apple will begin hosting encryption keys for Chinese iCloud accounts on servers in China in order to comply with Chinese law.

-It’s the first time Apple has not hosted those keys outside the U.S., and while Apple says those keys are in a secure location and remain under Apple’s control, it’s a slippery slope.
+It’s the first time Apple has hosted those keys outside the U.S., and while Apple says those keys are in a secure location and remain under Apple’s control, it’s a slippery slope.
 Worse, it’s a slope with ramifications far beyond the Great Firewall of China.

 The Journal reported that Apple said it advocated against the Chinese laws.
 In the end, however, Apple decided that offering iCloud on China’s terms was better than not offering iCloud at all.